Cyclone1070/docsreader/src/tailwind/markdown/docs/text-wrap.md

 Use the `text-wrap` utility to wrap overflowing text onto multiple lines at logical points in the text:

-Beloved Manhattan soup stand closes

-New Yorkers are facing the winter chill with less warmth this year as the city's most revered soup stand unexpectedly shutters, following a series of events that have left the community puzzled.

 ```
 <article class="text-wrap">  <h3>Beloved Manhattan soup stand closes</h3>  <p>New Yorkers are facing the winter chill...</p></article>
 ```